guicybercode/glowing-elixir/phoenix_live/README.md

 ### About the Position

-We are looking for an experienced Fullstack Developer to join our development team.
-The position involves working on both frontend and backend, integrating both parts and developing complete web applications from start to finish, from conception to production deployment.
+We are looking for a Fullstack Developer to join our development team.
+The position involves working on both frontend and backend, integrating both parts and developing complete web applications from start to finish.

-The position is for on-site work in São Paulo, in the Pinheiros neighborhood, with business hours Monday through Friday.
 We value professionals who have good social interaction, collaborative spirit, and ability to work in a dynamic team.

 ### Required Qualifications
-- **Frontend:** Solid experience in HTML, CSS, JavaScript
-- **Backend:** Knowledge in Node.js, Python, Java, or similar technologies
+- **Location:** Must reside in São Paulo or be able to commute to Pinheiros (Mandatory)
+- **Fullstack:** Experience in both Frontend and Backend development
-- **APIs:** Experience with RESTful and GraphQL API integration
+- **APIs:** Knowledge in RESTful and GraphQL API integration
-- **Basic Languages:** Proficiency in JavaScript, Python, SQL
+- **Languages:** Proficiency in fundamental programming languages
-- **Fullstack:** Ability to create complete end-to-end applications
+- **End-to-End:** Ability to create complete applications
-- **Soft Skills:** Good social interaction and teamwork
+- **Soft Skills:** Good social interaction and communication
 - **Version Control:** Git knowledge
-- **Methodologies:** Experience with agile methodologies

 ### Differentiators
-- **Certifications:** AWS, Google Cloud, Microsoft, or similar
-- **Containerization:** Advanced Docker
-- **Orchestration:** Kubernetes and containers
+- **Stack:** Experience with Flutter and mobile development
+- **Backend:** Knowledge in Serverpod (Dart on Backend)
-- **Operating System:** Linux proficiency
+- **OS:** Linux and command line proficiency
-- **Databases:** NoSQL (MongoDB, Redis)
+- **Infrastructure:** Docker and Kubernetes
+- **Design:** UI/UX aesthetic sense and Tailwind CSS
+- **Certifications:** Relevant technical certifications
+- **Data:** Data manipulation skills
-- **DevOps:** CI/CD and automation
+- **Mindset:** Ownership, proactivity, and creativity
-- **UI/UX:** Aesthetic sense for interfaces
-- **Testing:** Experience with automated tests

 ## Support